 How To Wash Your Air Conditioner

 What you may not know, is that over time, dirt and debris can collect on and clog the outdoor condenser coil.
 Doing so can cause a number of issues, some of which include overworking the system, running up your electric bill, warm air coming out of the vents, and air conditioner breakdown altogether.
+Debris build-up on the outdoor system could lead to service and costly chemicals to clean the air conditioner.

 Set the cooling mode to OFF on your thermostat or turn off the power source at the indoor breaker box or outdoor fuse box.